 Samuel L. Jackson is one of the most acclaimed actors in the Hollywood industry.
-He was born on 21 December 1948 at Washington DC.
-With more than 100 films in his career list; he is still winning the hearts of people.
+He was born on 21 December 1948 in Washington DC.
+With more than 100 films on his career list; he is still winning the hearts of people.

 EARLY LIFE AND EDUCATION